ceefor/ceefor/README.md

 - 👋 Hi, I’m @ceefor
-- 👀 I’m interested in learning more about Python!

 <!---
 ceefor/ceefor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.